vschiavoni/mqttz/README.md

             + Time to encrypt payload
         + Vary:
             + Run in NW vs SW
-            + Load Key from persistent storage vs in memory?
+            + Load Key from persistent storage vs in memory? yes
             + Payload Size of 1kB, 4kB, 8kB, 16kB
         + Plot Structure:
             + ![Fig 14 in "On the Performance of ARM TrustZone"](./img/trustzone-comparison.png)